nrbns/balaji-ghee/README.md

-# Balaji Ghee Store - Complete E-commerce Platform
+# Enhance Balaji Ghee Store UI

-Beautiful e-commerce platform for Balaji Ghee Store with a powerful Master Admin Panel.
-Original design: https://www.figma.com/design/dA5N7O6HNKMGRHma3mCUJx/Enhance-Balaji-Ghee-Store-UI
+This is a code bundle for Enhance Balaji Ghee Store UI.
+The original project is available at https://www.figma.com/design/dA5N7O6HNKMGRHma3mCUJx/Enhance-Balaji-Ghee-Store-UI.

 ## Features

 - Beautiful, modern UI with animations
-- Master Admin Panel with secure login 🔑
+- Master Admin Panel with secure login
 - Homepage CMS for editing hero and products
 - Leads Management System with analytics
 - Real-time preview of changes
 - SQLite database for data persistence
 - JWT-based authentication
-- Contact form with UTM tracking

 ## Prerequisites